datashaman/phpcheck/README.md

     phpcheck examples

-The [_Generator_ class checks](checks/GenCheck.php) for this package are a great illustration of the use of the generators.
+The [_Generator_ checks](checks/GeneratorCheck.php) for this package are a great illustration of the use of the generators.

 ## command line arguments